"I'm not from here! I have my own customs! Look at my craaaaaazy passport!"

 - Wrestling has a long history of the Evil Arab (which may even be a trope in and of itself.)
 Most of them are of the silent mysterious type instead of the obnoxious Foreign Wrestling Heel type however.

 - The Great Hossein Arab, who later became The Iron Sheik (Hossein Khosrow Ali Vaziri, from Iran and not really Arab) set the standard for the obnoxious Foreign Wrestling Heel type, and his famous "Camel Clutch" has become the standard finisher for many Evil Arabs since, even though it was invented by Gory Guerrero and a staple of El Santo.

-- Skandar Akbar (born Jim Wheba in Vernon, Texas) had a short wrestling career, but made up for it by becoming the Evil Arab Manager, and nearly inventing the heel stable during his feud with the Von Erichs in WCCW.
+- General Skandor Akbar (born Jim Wheba in Vernon, Texas) had a short wrestling career, but made up for it by becoming the Evil Arab Manager, and nearly inventing the heel stable during his feud with the Von Erichs in WCCW.

-- Muhammad Hassan character, an Evil Arab—excuse me, Evil Arab-American—who appeared in the wake of the 9/11 attacks (ethnically Italian and Jordanian).
-Despite completely averting this trope, people accuse him and Davari of playing a Foreign Wrestling Heel.
+- Muhammad Hassan, an Evil Arab—excuse me, Evil Arab-American—who appeared in 2004-2005 in the wake of the 9/11 attacks (ethnically Italian and Jordanian).
+Despite completely averting this trope, people accuse him and Daivari of playing a Foreign Wrestling Heel.
 His gimmick was so controversial that he was fired after the July 2005 terrorist bombings in London.
 Rumor has it Hassan was booked to win the World Heavyweight Championship before this happened.
-Then they turn around praise TNA treatment of Davari (aka Sheik Abdul Bashir (aka Hassan's manager Daivari) even though he played the pretty much the exact same character that he did in WWE, only speaking more English.
+Then they turn around praise TNA's treatment of Sheik Abdul Bashir (aka Hassan's manager Daivari) even though he played the pretty much the exact same character that he did in WWE, only speaking more English.
 Then again, it was never the fans that were responsible for Hassan's firing; between his memetic value and the fact that he was one of the WWE's best heels at the time, fans loved to hate him.